Execify/langchain-multi-agent-task/README.md

 Add a new agent(s) and update/reprompt existing ones in order to make the chatbot a functional tasking tool.

+Some example prompts:
+- "Add a todo to walk my dog"
+- "How many open tasks do I have?"
+- "Add a note saying 'Book a room!' to my 'Board Meeting Planning' task"

 ### Guide

 - Tasks should be retrievable between invocations of the chatbot